-Amit Shah to flag off Delhi-Katra Vande Bharat Express today: Know timings, fare and other details
+Amit Shah flags off Delhi-Katra Vande Bharat Express today: Know timings, fare and other details

 Vande Bharat Express fare

-The minimum fare for travelling between New Delhi to Katra in the chair car will be Rs 1,630 while the fare for the executive chair car is Rs 2,965.
+Bookings opened on the IRCTC website for the Vande Bharat Express on Sunday, where minimum fare for travelling between New Delhi to Katra in the chair car has been pegged Rs 1,630 while the fare for the executive chair car is Rs 2,965.

-From Katra to Delhi, the minimum fare for chair car has been pegged at Rs 1,570, while for executive chair car, it has been pegged at Rs 2,965 also.
-For bookings, you can visit the IRCTC website.
+For people travelling from Katra to Delhi, the minimum fare for chair car has been set at Rs 1,570, while for executive chair car, it has been pegged at Rs 2,965 also.

-In a first, Railways to compensate for delay in Tejas Express; How much the IRCTC would pay

 Vande Bharat Express special features

-The luxurious all air-conditioned train having chair car service with 16 coaches, is an engine-less self-propelled train set that can reduce travel time by 40 per cent.
+Vande Bharat Express is a luxurious all air-conditioned train having chair car service with 16 coaches.
+It is an engine-less self-propelled train set that can reduce travel time by 40 per cent.

-It has a bigger pantry compared to the first Train 18 or other Vande Bharat Express.

-The Vande Bharat Express has windows with a special provision to protect against stone-pelting and a cattle guard to avoid any untoward incident or derailment due to cattle run.
+This Delhi- Katra train has a bigger pantry compared to the first Train 18 or other Vande Bharat Express.
+Also, This train has windows with a special provision to protect against stone-pelting and a cattle guard in the front to prevent damage to the train or derailment in case of cattle run.

 The Vande Bharat Express was designed and built by Integral Coach Factory (ICF) Chennai under central government's Make in India initiative over a span of 18 months.

-The railways is expected to manufacture 40 more such trains by 2022.
+The railways is expected to manufacture 40 more such trains by 2022, according to senior officials.

 The first Vande Bharat Express was flagged off by Prime Minister Narendra Modi on the Delhi-Varanasi route.